zulip/zulip/help/include/mute-unmute-intro.md

-To avoid receiving notifications messages you are not interested in, Zulip lets you mute topics and streams.
+Zulip lets you mute topics and streams to avoid receiving notifications messages you are not interested in.
 Muting a stream effectively mutes all topics in that stream.
 You can also manually **mute** a topic in an unmuted stream, or **unmute** a topic in a muted stream.